Bristol and Exeter Railway: LSWR encroaches on B&ER territory

-The London and South Western Railway reached Exeter on 19 July 1860.
-It had its own station, Queen Street, in a more central location than the B&ER station, and much higher than it.
-They already had interests in railways to the west of the B&ER line, and earlier thoughts had turned to an independent line crossing the B&ER line to reach the Crediton line, but wiser counsel prevailed, and an accommodation with the B&ER was reached.
-The London and South Western Railway (Exeter and North Devon) Railway Act 1860 (23 & 24 Vict. c. ciii) was obtained for a connecting line descending from the LSWR station to St Davids, and the addition of narrow gauge rails to the line from there to Crediton.
+The LSWR's Queen Street station was in a more central location than the B&ER station and much at a higher elevation.
+Earlier thoughts were for an independent line crossing above the B&ER line to reach the Crediton line, but eventually an accommodation with the B&ER was reached.
+The London and South Western Railway (Exeter and North Devon) Railway Act 1860 (23 & 24 Vict. c. ciii) was obtained for a connecting line descending from Queen Street to St Davids, and the addition of narrow gauge rails to the line from there to Crediton, making that section mixed gauge.
 The LSWR service started on 1 February 1862.

-The Exeter (St Davids) station had been built in a one-sided arrangement with separate up and down sections.
+The B&ER station at Exeter had been built in a one-sided arrangement with separate up and down sections.
 The increase of traffic and the arrival of LSWR trains made this very difficult to operate; in 1862 work was started on a new conventionally arranged station, and this was opened in July 1864.
 Taunton station received a corresponding treatment in August 1868.
 At Weston-super-Mare, the terminus was modernised and expanded, and the branch line doubled, in 1866.
 At Bristol, the project was much more difficult; work started in March 1871 but was not completed until 1 January 1878, after amalgamation of the B&ER and the GWR; the new station was joint with the Midland Railway.